Children's Book Council of Australia: Children's Book Week

 In 1945, Children's Book Week was held across Australia for the first time, with the theme of "United Through Books".

 Awards

-The Children's Book Council of Australia was founded in 1945 and the first Australian Children's Book of the Year Award was presented in 1946.
+The first Australian Children's Book of the Year Award was presented in 1946.
 At that time and until 1952, there was a single award category (now the CBCA Book of the Year: Older Readers Award).

 In 1952 a category for the Picture Books was created, a Younger Readers category in 1982, the Eve Pownall Award for Non-Fiction in 1993, and the Early Childhood Award category was created in 2001, bringing the total number of categories to five.
 In 2019 the New Illustrator Award, formerly the Crichton Award for Children's Book Illustration, was added.
+In 2022 Shadow Judging was added to each category with panels of children selecting their preferred winners.